Escritório do Crime is one of the largest and most powerful militia groups in Brazil’s second-largest city, Rio de Janeiro.

-The membership of Escritório do Crime (Office of Crime) is largely made up of former and serving police officers working primarily as hitmen, but their criminal portfolio extends to drug trafficking, extortion and other organized crime activities.
+The membership of Escritório do Crime (Office of Crime) is largely made up of former and serving police officers working primarily as hitmen.
+Still, their criminal portfolio extends to drug trafficking, extortion and other organized crime activities.

-Rio’s infamous militias have their roots in the brutal death squads that emerged during the military dictatorship that ruled Brazil from the 1960s to the 1980s.
+Rio’s infamous militias have their roots in the brutal death squads that emerged during Brazil’s military dictatorship from the 1960s to the 1980s.
 They were initially formed to protect residents living in gang-controlled favelas, but many later became involved in drug trafficking, extortion and other criminal activities.
 They have also now established a monopoly over internet service, cable TV, public transport and construction.

-Over the past decade, these paramilitary-style groups have expanded dramatically, and today they control large swaths of Rio de Janeiro as well as other large cities in Brazil.
-An estimated 57 percent of Rio’s metropolitan area is under control of militias.
+Over the past decade, these paramilitary-style groups have expanded dramatically, and today they control large swaths of Rio de Janeiro and other large cities in Brazil.
+An estimated 57 percent of Rio’s metropolitan area is under the control of militias.
 As a result, some 3.7 million people live in militia-controlled zones.

 Escritório do Crime was created in the mid-2000s by Adriano Magalhães da Nóbrega, alias “Capitão Adriano.”
 Nóbrega was a former member of the Special Operations Police Battalion (Batalhão de Operações Policiais Especiais — BOPE).

-In 2005, he received Rio de Janeiro’s highest honour, the Tiradentes Medal, from Bolsonaro’s son, senator Flavio Bolsonaro, while he was in jail on a homicide conviction.
+In 2005, he received Rio de Janeiro’s highest honor, the Tiradentes Medal, from Bolsonaro’s son, senator Flavio Bolsonaro, while in jail on a homicide conviction.
 According to police, Adriano participated in at least eight homicides between 2006 and 2009, at the behest of José Luiz de Barros Lopes, known as “Zé Personal.”

-And between 2009 and 2016, three of the group’s key members – Adriano, João André and Batoré – were allegedly carrying out a series of contract killings.
+And between 2009 and 2016, three of the group’s key members – Adriano, João André and Batoré – allegedly carried out a series of contract killings.
 But in March 2016, João, considered the right-hand man of Adriano, was killed as he was leaving a bakery in Rio’s northern zone.

 In March 2019, two former police officers with ties to Escritório do Crime were arrested in connection with the murder of Marielle Franco.
 Ronnie Lessa, a former police sergeant and expert sniper, was accused of shooting Franco, while Élcio de Queiroz, a former military police officer, allegedly acted as Lessa’s driver.
 Adriano Nóbrega was one of the alleged intellectual authors of the murder.

 On the same day that Lessa was arrested, police found 117 M-16 assault rifles at a Rio home linked to Lessa when they raided it.
-Investigators said that Lessa, who had been forced to retire from the police after being severely injured in a car bomb attack, was a contract killer and gunrunner for the militia group.
+Investigators said that Lessa was a contract killer and gunrunner for the militia group, who had been forced to retire from the police after being severely injured in a car bomb attack.

 Ronnie Lessa had been living in the same luxury condominium building where Bolsonaro owns an apartment.
 What’s more, in January 2019, it emerged that Flávio Bolsonaro, the eldest son of President Jair Bolsonaro, had employed the wife and mother of the militia group’s founder, “Capitão Adriano.”
 As well as being implicated in the murder of Marielle Franco, Adriano Nóbrega also allegedly participated in a salary kick-back scheme, known as “rachadinha,” involving Flávio Bolsonaro.